ShivangeeRajput/Gratitude/README.md

 - **Step Personalized Onboarding** -A thoughtful onboarding flow to personalize the experience
 - **Capture current journaling habit**.
 - **Live Dashboard** - Personalized dashboard welcome message, motivational content, and more.
+- **Meditation Module** – Powered by YouTube Data API, offering guided sessions based on categories like Focus, Relaxation, and Sleep.
 - **Journaling Support** - Track your gratitude moments and journaling habits consistently.
 - **Daily Quotes** - A collection of inspiring quotes to start your day positively.
 - **Animated & Engaging UI** - Delightful Lottie animations and confetti effects make the app fun to use.
+-

 ## Screenshots
 <p>